apache/incubator-kie-tools/examples/process-usertasks-subsystem/README.md

    under the License.
 -->

-# Process user task orchestration
+# Example :: Process User Task Subsystem

-## Description

-A quickstart project shows very typical user task orchestration.
+A quickstart project shows very typical User Task orchestration.
 It comes with two tasks assigned to human actors via groups assignments - `managers`.
 So essentially anyone who is a member of that group can act on the tasks.
 Though this example applies four eye principle which essentially means that user who approved first task cannot approve second one.
 So there must be always at least two